Advisory Committee on Immunization Practices: Members

-No-one who is currently employed by or involved with any employees of vaccine manufacturing companies or who holds a patent for a vaccine can be a member of ACIP.
+No one currently employed by or involved with any employees of vaccine manufacturing companies or who holds a patent for a vaccine can be a member of ACIP.
 In addition, the ACIP includes ex officio members from Federal agencies involved with vaccine issues, and non-voting liaison representatives from medical and professional societies and organizations.

+2025

+Before leaving office in January 2025, the Biden administration's Secretary of Health and Human Services Xavier Becerra approved the appointment of eight new members.
+The decision to fill four newly created positions and replace four members whose terms were to end in June was described as being "motivated by a desire to try to insulate the scientific integrity of the panel from the incoming administration".
+The newly appointed members were seen as strong immunization supporters.

+President Donald Trump's Secretary of Health and Human Services Robert F. Kennedy Jr. was a prominent voice in the anti-vaccine movement, spreading anti-vaccine misinformation, disinformation, and propaganda.
+In June 2025, Kennedy removed all 17 members of the ACIP and replaced them with only 8 new members.
+The Wall Street Journal published an editorial asserting that Kennedy's statement concerning the mass dismissals reveals a deliberate effort to stymie vaccine development: "His goal is to eliminate incentives to develop vaccines".
+This action was identified by experts as Kennedy continuing a pattern of degrading public health protections in the United States-based solely upon personal and political biases, disregarding clear evidence and scientific data.
+Paul Offit described two of the appointees (Malone and Pebsworth) as anti-vaccine activists.
+One of the new appointees, Michael A. Ross, withdrew prior to the first meeting.
+On September 15, 2025 Kennedy Jr. announced 5 additional appointees to the board.

-Recent recommendations
+Selected recommendations

+Until 2024

 On February 26, 2015, ACIP voted to deliver a Category A recommendation for administering MenB vaccines to persons older than 10 years who were at higher risk of meningococcal disease.

 On June 24, 2015, ACIP heard the arguments for recommending Pfizer and Novartis's serogroup B meningococcal vaccines for everyone in the 16-22 age group.
 The vaccines were licensed to be administered to persons 10 to 25 years of age.
 ACIP was unable to grade all of the evidence according to the GRADE system, but they considered the evidence given to be of enough quality to consider a recommendation.
 The proposed wording was as follows: